wp-plugins/wp-ses/readme.txt

 We are not otherwise linked to Amazon or Amazon Services.
 Please direct your specific Amazon questions to the Amazon support.

+= How to setup default values for a WPMU install ? =

+Please, DO test your setting without this.
+Then, when all works as expected, fill in the config file.

+Edit the wp-config.php file, and add what you want to define.
+Here is a complete setup, some defines are optionnal.

+// WP-SES defines

+// Amazon Access Key
+define('WP_SES_ACCESS_KEY','blablablakey');
+// Amazon Secret Key
+define('WP_SES_SECRET_KEY','blablablasecret');

+// From mail (optionnal) must be an amazon SES validated email
+// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_FROM','me@....');

+// Return path for bounced emails (optionnal)
+// hard coded email, leave empty or comment out to allow custom setting via panel define('WP_SES_RETURNPATH','return@....');

+// ReplyTo (optionnal) - This will get the replies from the recipients.
+// hard coded email, or 'headers' for using the 'replyto' from the headers.
+// Leave empty or comment out to allow custom setting via panel define('WP_SES_REPLYTO','headers');

+// Hide list of verified emails (optionnal) define('WP_SES_HIDE_VERIFIED',true);

+// Hide SES Stats panel (optionnal) define('WP_SES_HIDE_STATS',true);

 == Screenshots ==

 1. the settings screen of WP-SES plugin.

 == Changelog ==

+= 0.3.1 =
+* Added Reply-To
+* Added global WPMU setup (To be fully tested)

 = 0.2.9 =
 * Updated SES access class